-Second day coverage of the 68th Berlin International Film Festival with a review of Georgian film Horizon (Horizonti)
+Second-day coverage of the 68th Berlin International Film Festival with a review of the Georgian film Horizon (Horizonti)

 At the Q&A with cast and crew of Georgian co-production Horizon, director Tinatin Kajrishvili told us she had first come up with the ending of her film and then worked her way backwards to build a story that would lead to what she had in mind.
 Considering what Horizon turned out to be, I feel this makes complete sense — and when asked by a member of the audience what the ending was supposed to mean, Kajrishvili gave an answer I knew I was going to hear: that not even she was sure, and that it was up to the viewers to decide.